 Delaware might not stand out physically on a United States map, but “The First State” has plenty of defining qualities that contribute to its growing popularity as a favorable destination for middle-aged professionals and retiring baby boomers to move.

 The state is close to several major cities – while also offering a few of its own enticing urban environments – and replete with diverse attractions, free beaches with breathtaking shorelines, and other cultural and recreation opportunities.
-Whether you are looking for a full-time residence, second home, or investment property in Delaware, here are some reasons to keep Delaware at the top of your list.
+Whether you are looking for a full-time residence, second home, planning to retire, or investment property in Delaware, here are some reasons to keep Delaware at the top of your list.

 One of Delaware’s most advantageous qualities for current and prospective residents is its favorable tax policies.
 Delaware has a graduated income tax ranging from 2.2% to 5.55% for those making less than $60,000 and a maximum of 6.6% for those who earn an income of $60,000 or more, according to the Delaware Division of Revenue.
 Nearby areas, such as New York and Washington, D.C., have income tax rates as high as 8.82% and 8.5%, respectively.